 The Federal Funds rate is the interest rate that banks charge each other for overnight loans, and acts as the Federal Government’s primary tool for stimulating the economy.
 The idea behind it is that low interest rates encourage spending.
 In theory, consumers who have access to credit at low rates are more likely to borrow money for mortgages, cars or other purchases, and then use additional capital for spending, which stimulates the economy and creates growth.

 If you’re looking to buy a house or car, or to finance student loans, you have a great advantage.
-With long-term loans like these, the cost savings from locking in a low interest rate loan can have a significant impact on your bottom line over time.
+With long-term loans and their bookkeeping services like these, the cost savings from locking in a low interest rate loan can have a significant impact on your bottom line over time.
 If you’d like to see how this works for yourself, run two mortgage scenarios on an online calculator using the same amount and length of the loan, and compare a four percent to a seven percent rate.

 The bad news: It may impact your retirement.

 Investors have long looked to bonds as a part of their overall asset allocation or as investment vehicles to produce retirement income.
 If you are planning for retirement – regardless of your age – the current economic environment may prove challenging.

 In the past, financial planners and investment professionals have looked at historical interest rates to create assumptions for return models.
 In plain English, that means they used interest rate numbers from the past to calculate how much invested money might grow, or how much income bonds would generate.
 Today traditional investment strategies, which typically have moderate interest rate assumptions behind them, are unlikely to enable investors to meet their goals.
 With rates at all time lows, consumers may find themselves rethinking their allocations or looking for guaranteed income elsewhere.